Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 ```
 sudo nodectl nodeid
 ```
-- Retrieve nodeid of a Node on the cluster with the IP address of `113.113.113.113`.
+- Retrieve nodeid of a node on the cluster with the IP address of `113.113.113.113`.
 ```
 sudo nodectl nodeid -t 113.113.113.113
 ```